pyecharts/website/en-us/series_options.md

     # In rich, you can customize the rich text style.
 Rich text styles can be used to create very rich effects in tags
     # See https://www.echartsjs.com/tutorial.html#%E5%AF%8C%E6%96%87%E6%9C%AC%E6%A0%87%E7%AD%BE for configuration details
     rich: Optional[dict] = None,

+    # Whether to enable value animation, default is False
+    is_value_animation: bool = False,
 )
 ```